 Unlike breast cancer, BIA-ALCL doesn’t form in the tissue of the breast.
 Instead, it forms in the fibrous scar called a capsule that develops around the implant.

 The FDA has been warning about the risks of Anaplastic Large Cell Lymphomas since at least 2011.
 That year the agency published a comprehensive report on safety of silicone gel breast implants.

 Back then, the agency said, “Women who receive silicone gel-filled breast implants for augmentation do not appear to be at increased risk of developing breast cancer.
 In fact, studies suggest they may be at average or even lower risk – with some estimating a risk reduction of 10 to 50 percent.”

 There was one important caveat to that report, however.
 The agency noted 60 cases worldwide of Anaplastic Large Cell Lymphoma (ALCL) in women with breast implants.
 That wasn’t enough data back then to take action.
 Instead the FDA simply reported that some in the scientific community thought there could be a link.

-Fast forward to today where we now have far more data.
-In 2019, the agency estimates the incidence of BIA – ALCL somewhere between a high of 1 patient per 3,817 to a low estimate of 1 in 30,000.
+Fast forward to 2019 where we now have far more data.
+In February, the agency estimated the incidence of BIA – ALCL somewhere between a high of 1 patient per 3,817 to a low estimate of 1 in 30,000.
 [An estimated 1.5 million women receive breast implants each year worldwide.]

 In an effort to improve patient safety, device manufacturers such as those companies that make breast implants are required to file “medical device reports.”
 These reports are used to document serious adverse events associated with a medical device, as well as product quality issues and therapeutic failures.
 Doctors are also encouraged to file these reports.